Mirtles/issues/README.md

 # Issues

-Built to practice Elixir, using the tutorial from the book Programming ELixir by Dave Thomas.
-This is a CLI app that fetches the latest issues from any given GitHub repository.
+Built to practice Elixir, using the tutorial from the book Programming Elixir by Dave Thomas.
+This is a CLI app that fetches the latest n issues from any given GitHub repository.

 ## Installation